 Patch management without the pain: a modern IT playbook

-Patching is the single most-delayed task in IT — for good reasons.
-Here’s a playbook for making patch management routine instead of an event.
+Patching is the single most-delayed task in IT, for good reasons.
+Making patch management feel routine rather than an event is less about tooling than about a few deliberate process changes.

 Why patching gets delayed